FIWARE/tutorials.IoT-Agent/README.md

 requests directly the IoT devices as we did in the [previous tutorial](https://github.com/FIWARE/tutorials.IoT-Sensors/tree/NGSI-v2)

+> ![NOTE]
+> If the device is provisioned, but no data concerning the Entity is present in the context yet, the invocation must
+> include the `type` of the Entity to succeed.
+However if the Entity `type` is already known
+> to the broker, this hint
+> is not necessary.
+This is because the registration is matched on both `id` and `type`.

 ### Ringing the Bell

 To invoke the `ring` command, the `ring` attribute must be updated in the context.